Israel has killed nearly 19,000 children in Gaza war as strikes intensify

 UN-run schools have become shelters for “hundreds of thousands of people” in Gaza amid constant Israeli bombardments that have levelled homes, UNRWA said.

-Palestinians have “sought protection under the UN flag” only for the shelters to be targeted. “[And] become a place for death, including for too many children.
+Palestinians have “sought protection under the UN flag”, only for the shelters to be targeted, becoming a “place for death, including for too many children.
 No place is safe for children in Gaza.
-Ceasefire now,” the agency said.
+Ceasefire now”, the agency said.

-Citing the UN Children’s Fund (UNICEF), UNRWA noted that in the past five months of the war, since Israel unilaterally shattered a ceasefire deal and resumed attacks, “an average of over 540 children have been killed every month, per reports”.
+Citing the UN Children’s Fund, UNICEF, UNRWA noted that in the past five months of the war, since Israel unilaterally shattered a ceasefire deal and resumed attacks, “an average of over 540 children have been killed every month, per reports”.

 The warnings come as at least 51 Palestinians were killed in Israeli attacks since dawn on Tuesday.
-Among them are at least eight aid seekers who lost their lives when Israeli forces opened fire near the United States and Israeli-backed GHF aid distribution sites – a daily deadly gauntlet Palestinians have suffered leading to nearly 2,000 deaths since late May.
+Among them are at least eight aid seekers who lost their lives when Israeli forces opened fire near the United States and Israeli-backed GHF aid distribution sites, a daily deadly gauntlet Palestinians have suffered, leading to nearly 2,000 deaths since late May.

 Hospitals in Gaza said at least eight people were killed in attacks on tents sheltering displaced people in Khan Younis, and four more were killed in a strike on a tent in Deir el-Balah, in central Gaza.

-Israeli forces are also stepping up an assault on Gaza City despite global warnings urging Israel to cease expanding operations there.
-An raid in Gaza City’s Zeitoun neighbourhood killed at least four people and wounded others, health officials said.
+Israeli forces are also stepping up an assault on Gaza City, despite global warnings urging Israel to cease expanding operations there.
+An air raid in Gaza City’s Zeitoun neighbourhood killed at least four people and wounded others, health officials said.

 In southern Gaza City, Israeli forces blew up houses, while heavy fire was reported in the Tuffah neighbourhood in eastern Gaza City.